Regents’ Teaching Excellence Awards for Online Teaching - Call for Nominations - Deadline Jan. 11, 2016

 Eligibility and Nomination Procedures

-To be eligible for the Online Award, current full-time members of the teaching faculty and teaching academic staff must teach at least a minimum of 12 credit hours of fully online instruction at one of the USG institutions across the fall, spring, and summer semesters.
+To be eligible for the Online Award, current full-time members of the teaching faculty and teaching academic staff must teach at least a minimum of 12 credit hours of fully online instruction at one of the USG institutions across the last three consecutive semesters.
 Fully online instruction for this award is defined as “95% or more of the course must be delivered fully online.”
 Each institution is invited to submit one nomination for the award and should determine campus nomination procedures.
-Award winners will be announced by August 29, 2014.
+Award winners will be announced in February 2016.

 A special Regents committee, composed of faculty and/or administrators from across the System who are experienced in online instruction, will review the nomination portfolios and recommend finalists for each award.